frankpermenter/frlib/README.md

 ```

 ## Other approximations
 The above examples  used diagonal approximations ('d').
-It is also possible to use diagonally-dominant matrices ('dd') for the PSD approximation:
+It is also possible to use diagonally-dominant matrices ('dd') for the PSD approximation.
+To do this, replace the relevant line in the above example with calls of the form:

 ```Matlab
 prgR = prg.ReducePrimal('dd');
 ```
+or
 ```Matlab
 prgR = prg.ReduceDual('dd');
 ```